2015–16 Wolverhampton Wanderers F.C. season

 The 2015–16 season was the 117th season of competitive league football in the history of English football club Wolverhampton Wanderers.
-The club are competing in the second tier of the English football system, the Football League Championship for a second consecutive year having finished 7th in the previous season following their promotion from League One.
+The club were competing in the second tier of the English football system, the Football League Championship for a second consecutive year having finished 7th in the previous season following their promotion from League One.

 The club ended the campaign in 14th position, one of their lowest finishes during the previous 25 years, having failed to compete for the play-offs.
 The season saw owner Steve Morgan resign as chairman and place the club up for sale but no sale has to date been concluded.
 Supporter unrest was strengthened further when Benik Afobe, who ended as the team's leading goalscorer, was sold during the January transfer window to Premier League Bournemouth.